amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 ./aim_prereqs_setup.sh
 ```

-`aim_base_check.sh` runs the same runtime container the operator would serve, but
-as a plain Deployment plus Service instead of an `AIMService`, requests one GPU,
+`aim_base_check.sh` runs an AIM container as a plain Deployment plus Service
+instead of an `AIMService`, requests one GPU, and confirms the model answers a
-and confirms the model answers a single request.
-By default it deploys the
+single request.
+By default it is ungated and needs no token: it runs the generic
-model-specific image (the operator's by-image predictor runs that same image),
+base image with a small open model (Qwen2.5-1.5B-Instruct), which the base image
-and the image self-selects its tuned profile from in-pod GPU detection.
-It uses
+serves through a general profile selected from in-pod GPU detection.
+It uses no
-no operator, no CRDs, and no accelerator labels, so its only assumptions are a
+operator, no CRDs, and no accelerator labels, so its only assumptions are a
 reachable cluster and a node advertising `amd.com/gpu` (from the AMD GPU device
-plugin or Operator); a gated model needs `HF_TOKEN` in the environment.
-It cleans
-up its own resources on exit unless we pass `--keep 1`.
-Passing a bare `aim-base`
+plugin or Operator).
+It cleans up its own resources on exit unless we pass
-image together with `--model-id` serves an arbitrary Hugging Face model through
-the generic runtime.
+`--keep 1`.
+Pointing `--image` at a model-specific image (and dropping
+`--model-id`) runs the exact container the operator's by-image predictor would
+run, which we use when we want the check to match the operator container for
+container.

 This check matches the operator only on the runtime (image, GPU detection, weight
 download, engine start): it does not exercise the operator's profile resolution,